List of attacks in Lebanon

 Starting in 2004, a series of bombings and assassinations struck Lebanon, most of them in and around the capital, Beirut.
 This wave of bombings began with the assassination attempt on Marwan Hamadeh, then became more intense with the assassination of former Prime Minister Rafiq Hariri on February 14, 2005, which touched off the Cedar Revolution and the withdrawal of Syrian troops.
 After the massive protests following Hariri's killing, several more terrorist attacks hit Lebanon.
-All of the attacks are allegedly linked to Syria and Unit 121.
+Part of the attacks are allegedly linked to Syria and Unit 121.

 These bombings and assassinations came after September 2004, when the Lebanese Parliament was pressured by Syria to extend the term of pro-Syrian President Emile Lahoud through a constitutional amendment.
 The MPs, journalists, and activists that opposed this term extension were subject to slander, harassment and, in many cases, assassination attempts.
 Since 2013 most of the bombings were not related to the Cedar Revolution but rather a spillover of the Syrian civil war.

-This list is limited to bombings and assassinations; it does not include other form of attacks.
+This list is limited to bombings and assassinations; it does not include other forms of attacks.
 It is presented in chronological order.